jjhelmus/nmrglue/doc/source/tutorial.rst

 nmrglue provides methods to read only a portions of NMR data from files when it is required.
 This is accomplished by creating a new object which look very similar to numpy array but does not load data into memory.
-Rather when a particular slice is requested the the object opens the necessary file(s), reads in the data and returns to the user a numpy array with the data.
-In addition these objects have tranpose and swapaxes method and can be iterated over just as numpy arrays but without using large amounts of memory.
+Rather when a particular slice is requested the object opens the necessary file(s), reads in the data and returns to the user a numpy array with the data.
+In addition these objects have transpose and swapaxes method and can be iterated over just as numpy arrays but without using large amounts of memory.
 The only limitation of these objects is that they do not support assignment, so a slice must be taken before changing the value